 Triphala powder is good for hair growth, hair loss and other conditions; it’s natural and safe (in the most cases).
-Of course, it’s not a miracle, so don’t expect it to remove all your problems overnight.
+Of course, it’s not a miraculous remedy, so don’t expect it to eliminate all your problems overnight.
 But with time and reasonable approach, your hair will become healthier, stronger and more beautiful.

 Triphala Benefits for Skin

 Triphala benefits for skin are deeply rooted in its ability to remove toxins from our body.
 It’s a well know fact that the skin’s complexion and its health is a kind of reflection of the health of the internal organs and systems, especially our liver, and how effective our waste elimination is.

 To prove the statement above you simply need to do some effective cleansing procedure: it can be almost miraculous Shankh Prakshalana or a simple Triphala churna course – and you will be able to personally observe how much better your skin becomes.
 But Triphala not only cleanses it; it possesses the nourishing properties, contains antioxidants and enhances the food digestion, which of course has its own contribution to the skin health.